Kylemc1413/GameplayModifiersPlus/README.md

 ###### Obligatory SellOut Message: If you like the mod, consider contributing to my snack fund: [Here](https://ko-fi.com/kyle1413k)
 # Adds additional modifiers to the game, as well as Twitch Chat Integration

-- ### Requires StreamCore, BS Utils, and BeatSaberCustomUI
+- ### Requires Harmony, BS Utils, and BeatSaberCustomUI
+- #### Requires StreamCore if you plan on using Chat Integration

 # Standard Usage
 - ### There are several modifiers added to the menu that do not require setting up StreamCore, however you must do so if you plan on using chat integration